Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/8-non-technical-ways-to-contribute-to-open-source.md

 ![Astro tagged blog posts](https://cdn.hashnode.com/res/hashnode/image/upload/v1632902434416/Un6Tbnyuf.png)

-Another, often overseen way to help open source is to talk about it!
+Another often overseen way to help open source is to talk about it!
-This can be as simple as sharing a tweet about the project, starring the project on GitHub, or joining their mailing list.
+This can be as simple as sharing a tweet about the project, starring it on GitHub, or joining their mailing list.

-But also keep in mind you could write articles about the project, make a video or podcast episode.
+But also, remember you could write articles about the project or make a video or podcast episode.

 And you can even go as far as making a curated list of projects made with this project!

 By doing this, you greaten the project's reach and help it become more mature and well known!

-## 7 Help on the design aspect
+## 7 Help with the design aspect

 ![Brian presenting T-shirt designs for Astro](https://cdn.hashnode.com/res/hashnode/image/upload/v1632902521001/UirIlPmnE.png)

 Perhaps you are good at design or have a lot of design/UX input.
-These projects are often non-funded, so they can use all the help they can.
+These projects are often non-funded, so that they can use all their help.

-You could help by creating incredible design elements for them, help by improving the UI/UX of the website or docs.
+You could help by creating incredible design elements for the project by improving the UI/UX of the website or docs.

 ## 8 Improve the examples